KimJongTrill/Teruvia/AGT.md

 ### Ravenrock

-Ravenrock keep, home of the Ravenrock Conservatory, where sorcerers in the Dominion are sent at a young age to hone their craft, looks over the river on the coastal ridge for this city.
+Ravenrock keep, home of the Ravenrock Conservatory, where socerers in the Dominion are sent at a young age to hone their craft, looks over the river on the coastal ridge for this city.

 <img src='https://www.gmbinder.com/images/2ORSRbw.png' style='width:320px'/>

 ### Tal'Dorei

-Tal'Dorei is the largest city in the Dominion with a large port that sees high traffic at all hours.
+Tal'Dorei is the largest city in the Dominon with a large port that sees high traffic at all hours.
 The city is also the home of Tal'Dorei Academy where those who are fortunate enough can receive training in their unique skills.

 <img src='https://www.gmbinder.com/images/iGxGFKs.png' style='width:320px'/>